 Among advanced transportation subsectors, hybrid cars and electric vehicles were the state’s bright spots.
 Hybrid vehicle manufacturing employees grew by 6.4 percent to 7,909 workers.
 Electric vehicle (EV) jobs grew by an even healthier 8.9 percent to 4,080 workers, and are poised for future growth with supportive policies and significant commitments to EVs by major vehicle manufacturers like Ford and GM and their suppliers.

 Clean energy jobs are found in every corner of Ohio.
-While big cities like Cleveland (22,000 jobs), Columbus (16,000), and Cincinnati (16,000) were some of the largest hubs, more than fifteen percent — or more than 17,500 jobs — were at the end of 2019 located in rural areas.
+While big cities like Cleveland (20,245) and Columbus (15,230) are some of the largest hubs for clean energy jobs, more than 15 percent — or more than 15,700 — jobs are located in rural areas.

 Each category below captures jobs from multiple clean energy sectors and industries.
-In 2019, the majority of clean energy jobs in Ohio were in manufacturing and construction.
+The majority of clean energy jobs in Ohio were in manufacturing and construction.

 Find out how many clean energy jobs are in your country or district.More Jobs Data

-Unless otherwise stated, the data and analyses presented in this report by Clean Energy Trust and Environmental Entrepreneurs (E2) are based on data collected for the 2020 U.S. Energy Employment Report (2020 USEER), produced by the Energy Futures Initiative (EFI) in partnership with the National Association of State Energy Officials (NASEO) and collected and analyzed by BW Research Partnership (BWRP).
-For more information on the survey methodology please visit cleanjobsmidwest.com/
+Unless otherwise stated, the data and analyses presented in this report by Clean Energy Trust and Environmental Entrepreneurs (E2) are based on data collected for the 2021 U.S. Energy Employment Report (2021 USEER), produced by the United States Department of Energy (DOE) and collected and analyzed by BW Research Partnership (BWRP) in partnership with the Energy Futures Initiative (EFI) and the National Association of State Energy Officials (NASEO).
+For more information on the survey methodology, please visit cleanjobsmidwest.com/